JoshuaKGoldberg/Goldblog/content/blog/jest-babel-to-swc/index.md

 title: "Switching a Jest Project from Babel to SWC"
 ---

-There's been a lot of buzz on frontend dev Twitter over the last year about the next wave of JavaScript tooling: tools such as [Speedy Web Compiler (SWC)](https://swc.rs) that use lower-level languages such as Rust to transpile JavaScript much more quickly than older tools such as Babel.
+There's been a lot of buzz on frontend dev Twitter over the last year about the next wave of JavaScript tooling.
+Tools such as [Speedy Web Compiler (SWC)](https://swc.rs) use lower-level languages such as Rust to transpile JavaScript much more quickly than older tools such as Babel.
 I've been wanting to try them out for a while, so this past weekend I migrated the [tslint-to-eslint-config](https://github.com/typescript-eslint/tslint-to-eslint-config) project from [babel-jest](https://www.npmjs.com/package/babel-jest) to [@swc/jest](https://www.npmjs.com/package/@swc/jest).

 > Spoilers: if you just want to see code, check the [final pull request's file changes](https://github.com/typescript-eslint/tslint-to-eslint-config/pull/1367/file).